renpy/renpy/sphinx/source/gui.rst

 .. var:: gui.history_height = 210

     The height of a history entry, in pixels.
-This can be None to allow the height of a history entry to vary at the cost of performance— config.history_length may need to be lowered significantly when this is None.
+This can be None to allow the height of a history entry to vary at the cost of performance â€“ config.history_length may need to be lowered significantly when this is None.